-A Risk-Centric Model of Demand Recessions and Macroprudential Policy
+A Risk-Centric Model of Demand Recessions and Speculation

 We theoretically analyze the interactions between asset prices, financial speculation, and macroeconomic outcomes when output is determined by aggregate demand.
-If the interest rate is constrained, a rise in the risk premium lowers asset prices and generates a demand recession.
-This reduces earnings and generates a feedback loop between asset prices and aggregate demand.
-The recession is exacerbated by speculation due to heterogeneous asset valuations during the ex-ante low-risk-premium period.
-Macroprudential policy that restricts speculation can Pareto improve welfare.
-We also provide empirical support for the mechanisms by comparing impulse responses to house price shocks within and outside the Eurozone.
+If the interest rate is constrained, a decline in risky asset valuations generates a demand recession.
+This reduces earnings and generates a negative feedback loop between asset prices and aggregate demand.
+In the recession phase, beliefs matter not only because they affect asset valuations but also because they determine the strength of the amplification mechanism.
+In the ex-ante boom phase, belief disagreements (or heterogeneous asset valuations) matter because they induce investors to speculate.
+This speculation exacerbates the crash by reducing high-valuation investors' wealth when the economy transitions to recession.
+Macroprudential policy that restricts speculation in the boom can Pareto improve welfare by increasing asset prices and aggregate demand in the recession.

-Keywords: Risk premium shocks, asset prices, aggregate demand, interest rate rigidity, booms and recessions, heterogeneous beliefs, speculation, monetary and macroprudential policy
+Keywords: risk premium shocks, asset prices, aggregate demand, interest rate rigidity, booms and recessions, heterogeneous beliefs, speculation, monetary and macroprudential policy, the Fed put

 JEL Classification: E00, E12, E21, E22, E30, E40, G00, G01, G11